AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 **Sentences 3-5: Data & Methods**
 - What geographic area will you study?
-- What data sources will you combine with geosam?
+- What data sources will you combine with Geosam?
 - How will you analyze the data?

 **Sentences 6-7: Expected Findings**